The Simultaneous Assignment Problem: Approximation Algorithms

-To define a laminar cover, assume that every laminar system represented by $\mc T_j$ is assigned the same coefficient in our solution.
+To define a laminar cover, assume that every laminar system represented by $\mc T_j$ is assigned the same coefficient $x_j$ in our solution for each $j\in\{1,\dots,k'\}$.
 That is, a solution to the following program will be given.